Tech Tips

 PSIClops

-I like most you check my tire pressures before I leave and sometimes even at the RV park if I am on the road a bit.
-It's a necessary evil and can be time consuming.
-If you have a TPMS system it's not to bad except if you have to add air.
+I like most of you know I check my tire pressures before I leave on any RV outing and sometimes even at the RV park if I am on the road a bit.
+It's a necessary evil and can be time-consuming.
+If you have a TPMS system it's not too bad except if you have to add air.
 Well I found a pressure gauge that pretty much does it all PSICLOPS.

 • Fill/Equalize 2 tires